The GRB Intrinsic Duration Distribution: Progenitor Insights Across Cosmic Time: Physical Implications

 The left plot shows the threshold time under the idealized assumptions described above, calculated in equation~\ref{eq:t_th}.
 We can see for threshold times less than about 15 seconds, GRB collapsar progenitors are constrained to radii less than a solar radius for density profiles shallower than $\zeta \lesssim 2.5$.
 The right plot shows the same threshold time, but with a numerical correction applied to the equation, as described in \cite{Harr18}.
 This study found, performing hydrodynamic simulations of a jet propagating through a star with a given density profile, that the simulated threshold time is larger by a factor of $\sim 2$ to $3$ compared to the purely analytic estimate.\footnote{The physical reason behind this is that the jet has a wider effective cross section in the simulations compared to the simple analytic estimate, causing the propagation speed to slow down by a factor of $\sim 2$ to $3$.
-See \cite{Harr18} for further details.} In this case, progenitor radii are constrained to very small values less than a few tenths of a solar radius.\\
+See \cite{Harr18} for further details.} In this case, progenitor radii are constrained to very small values less than a few tenths of a solar radius.
+This is consistent with the size of a carbon oxygen core of a massive star (believed to be the engines of Type Ib/c supernovae), and has interesting implications for the necessity of a binary companion (to strip the envelope to this degree).
+We note that if the tip-of-the-iceberg effect, discussed in \S 2, is playing a significant role in the estimates of duration at high redshift (i.e. if we have underestimated these durations), then this radius constraint may be slightly larger.\\

 We note that \cite{Gott22} point out that density profiles that are too steep (with $\zeta > 2$) require over-luminous jets (relative to observed luminosities) to overcome the central high density of the progenitor.
 They suggest that only progenitors with $\zeta \leq 2$ will produce GRB jets consistent with observations, under the assumption of a threshold time around 10 seconds and provided the radiative efficiency is relatively high.\footnote{If, instead, one assumes that only a small fraction of jet power is going into the observed radiation, the jet luminosity is much higher than what is inferred from the prompt emission and there is no such a stringent constraint on density index.
 If this were the case, our jet luminosities would be much higher than the values we are using above and the radius of the progenitor would be constrained to be even smaller.}.\\